bfeitknecht/vault/wiki/dynamic programming.md

 F3 --> F1
 ```

-The recursive execution (call stack) of computing the function looks as follows:
+The recursive execution (call stack) of computing the function is modelled by the following [[tree]]:

 ```mermaid
 flowchart TD